Skip to content

 Skill development

 A skill exists in its own folder in the bot, where all the files that are necessary for the Skill to function properly are stored.
-Subfolders can be used to create a more structured hierarchy if needed.
+A skill name is always formatted as namespace/skill_name, where namespace is a common prefix to group related skills together (e.g a company name).
+The folder name where a skill resides in MUST be equal to the same namespace/skill_name.

-The information about the Skill is stored in the skill.yaml file that resides in the directory of the Skill.
-This file has the following fields that describe the skill:
+The information about the Skill is stored in the skill YAML file that resides in the directory of the Skill.
+This file has the following fields:

 • name string, mandatory, unique identifier of the Skill,